 The Member shall be responsible for preparing the slip in readiness for their vessel, this includes the fitting of keel stands and bearers as required, positioning the cradle arms, positioning their vessel in the slip cradle, determining the need for and attaching slings as required and fastening of cradle arms in the proper position to adequately secure the vessel.

-While working on Club premises Members must work safely, power leads must be suspended on cable stands provided, ladders must be secured, tools that create dust, when used for extended periods, must have dust extraction systems fitted.
+While working on Club Premises Members must work safely, power leads must be suspended on cable stands provided, ladders must be secured, tools that create dust, when used for extended periods, must have dust extraction systems fitted.
 Ground floor toilets and showers are to be used by people working on their boats, to maintain the cleanliness of the Clubhouse amenities.

 Bilge water or fluids are not to be released when on the slipway or hard stand area.
 No paint is to be poured down drains and all waste is to be placed in bins.
 A charge may be incurred if the work area is not cleaned.